 Ferrous Sulfate 200mg 60 Tablets

-Ferrous Sulfate Tablets are a source of iron, an essential mineral.
+- Ferrous Sulfate 200mg 60 Tablets, a source of the essential mineral, iron

 Active ingredient: Ferrous Sulphate (200mg).